dwyl/learn-dart/README.md

 ### Variables

-There are multiple ways (too many?) for creating variables with Dart:
+There are several ways to define variables in Dart:

 #### The keyword `var`: